 Instagram captions Tip #5: Ask a Rhetorical or Leading Question

 Asking questions when creating the perfect caption is a tried-and-tested way to engage with your users, and it rarely fails.
 Don’t just ask any old question: use leading or rhetorical questions to both engage your follower’s attention and give them an opportunity for dialogue with you.

-It may not be the first thing you think about when it comes to Instagram, but correct spelling, punctuation and grammar have an important part to play in good caption-making.
+It may not be the first thing you think about when it comes to Instagram, but correct spelling, punctuation, and grammar have an important part to play in good caption-making.
 Slang and abbreviations can be a good option when used sparingly and with a relevant target group.
-They can help keep your caption short and accessible, but make sure your caption is also legible, simple and easy to understand.
+They can help keep your caption short and accessible but make sure your caption is also legible, simple and easy to understand.

-Just don’t take any attempts at slang, local customs or being ‘edgy’ too far.
-We can all think of marketing campaigns which backfired because marketers tried to hard to take advantage of the zeitgiest, such asAmerican Apparel’s tasteless 20% ‘Hurricane Sandy’ sale, promoted on social mediato abbreviate everything and sound like a texting teenager is a sure-fire way to make Instagram users roll their eyes and pass on by your caption.
+Just don’t take too many attempts at slang, local customs or being ‘edgy’.
+We all cringe when we see a post on Instagram that is in poor taste or trying way too hard.
+We can all think of marketing campaigns which backfired because marketers missed the mark such as American Apparel’s tasteless 20% ‘Hurricane Sandy’ sale, promoted on social media.

 If a quality image makes someone stop and think, the perfect caption would offer them more, and it needs to be well-checked for spelling and grammar in order to do so.